gregorypost89/ForexModules/README.md

   - The second method
   requires multiple different modules, as each indicator has different methods of calculation and therefore different code structure.
 A
-    schedule will be posted to this repository listing current and future projects to be worked on.
+    schedule of upcoming projects will be posted to this repository in the future.

+     **continuationTrade.py**, also located in this repository, is an example of this method and is my first attempt at writing a module dependent on the indicator's code.

+As of this posting, the output of my White Box Testing module unfortunately does not match the output of my indicator results on MetaTrader 4.

+ However, it
+  is clear that a two-pronged approach using both methods is necessary, as I need to compare my white box data against some black box data for accuracy , and see what margin of error (if any) is acceptable.

 ## What's next?